-Delhi Police arrests former Ranbaxy promoter Shivinder Singh in Rs 740 crore fraud case
+Delhi Police arrests Ranbaxy ex-promoter Shivinder Singh, three others in Rs 740 crore fraud case

 The police are on the lookout for Shivinder Singh’s brother Malvinder Singh.

-The Delhi Police on Thursday arrested former Ranbaxy promoter Shivinder Singh in a Rs 740 crore fraud case, NDTV reported.
+The Delhi Police on Thursday arrested former Ranbaxy promoter Shivinder Singh and three others in a Rs 740 crore fraud case, PTI reported.
+The others have been identified as Kavi Arora, Sunil Godhwani and Anil Saxena.
 The police are on the lookout for Shivinder Singh’s brother Malvinder Singh.

-Lender Religare Finvest has alleged that Shivinder and Malvinder Singh defrauded the firm of Rs 740 crore.
+Lender Religare Finvest Limited has alleged that Shivinder and Malvinder Singh defrauded the firm of Rs 740 crore, NDTV reported.
+Religare Finvest has claimed that loans were taken by Shivinder Singh while managing that firm but the money was invested in other companies.
 The Enforcement Directorate had in August raided the duo’s homes and properties.

+“RFL saw a change in management,” a senior police officer said.
+“When the new management took over, they found that a loan had been taken but the money been invested in other companies linked to Singh and his brother.
+They filed a complaint with the EOW and subsequently, an FIR was registered.”

 In December 2018, Religare Finvest filed a criminal complaint with the Economic Offences Wing of the Delhi Police against the Singh brothers.
 A case was filed against the brothers in May.